Big Sky Resort

-Big Sky Resort is a ski resort in the western United States, located in southwestern Montana in Madison County.
-An hour south of Bozeman via U.S. Highway 191 in Big Sky, Montana, it is the second-largest ski resort in the United States by acreage.
+Big Sky Resort, known colloquially as Big Sky, is a ski resort within Big Sky, Montana.
+It is about 50 mi (80 km) from Bozeman.
+The resort takes its name from Montana's nickname as the "Big Sky Country".

 Opened in late 1973, Big Sky Resort has more than 5800 acre of terrain and a vertical drop of 4350 ft.
 In July 2013, Big Sky Resort acquired 200 acre on Spirit Mountain, which were previously owned by Spanish Peaks, a private club.
 In October of the same year, Big Sky Resort acquired the terrain and facilities of Moonlight Basin, a neighboring resort that shared the northern exposure of Lone Mountain.

 Big Sky Resort also offers meeting space for conferences, weddings, and corporate retreats.